 Cure – Bone Marrow Transplant and Gene Therapy

 It is important to highlight that these curative therapies do not reverse pre-existing end organ complications.
-Oxygen and timely treatment are still mandatory in preventing end organ complications even for patients that will subsequently undergo gene therapy.
-Costs and availability of these new therapies, will limit their global application, even in high-income countries.
+Oxygen and timely treatment is more likely to prevent end organ complications even for patients that will subsequently undergo gene therapy.
+Costs and availability of these new therapies will limit their global application, even in high-income countries.
 Capacity is limited.
 Bluebird Bio, the company that makes Lyfgenia, estimates that it can treat 85–105 patients per year with the gene therapy.
 The process is complex and time-consuming, and medical centers can only handle a limited number of patients because each person needs intensive care.
 Oxygen combined with Oxbryta will be the closest, most affordable and accessible alternative to gene therapy.

 Conclusion: